biometricITC/cPP-biometrics/input/Bio cPP.md

 #### O.Enrol

-The TOE shall implement the functionality to enroll a user for mobile biometric verification and bind the biometric template to the user only after successful authentication of the user.
+The TOE shall implement the functionality to enroll a user for mobile biometric verification and bind the template to the user only after successful authentication of the user.
 The TOE shall create the sufficient quality of templates in order to meet the relevant error rates for mobile biometric verification.